Rolikasi/digital-public-goods-map/README.md

 The above requirements were addressed with the following strategies:

-1. Data is maintained in a Google Spreadsheets that any member of the team can easily edit.
+1. Data for Pathfinders and storyline is maintained in a Google Spreadsheets that any member of the team can easily edit.
 The spreadsheet is published on the web, and changes in data automatically and instantaneoulsy propagate to the web application.
-The integration is done through the [g-sheets-api](`https://www.npmjs.com/package/g-sheets-api) package.

 2. Map pulls set of JSONs from [publicgoods-candidates]('https://github.com/unicef/publicgoods-candidates')